-When estimated distributable cash information contained in a prospectus includes forward-looking adjustments that are based on significant assumptions and those adjustments materially affect estimated distributable cash, the quantitative reconciliation discussed in section 2.5 should begin with cash flows from operating activities derived from future-oriented financial information (FOFI) that complies with sections 4A and 4B of National Instrument 51-102 Continuous Disclosure Obligations.
-The FOFI should reflect these forward-looking adjustments and the FOFI should be included in the prospectus.
+If estimated distributable cash information contained in a prospectus includes forward-looking adjustments that are based on significant assumptions, as defined in the CICA Handbook, and those adjustments materially affect estimated distributable cash, the quantitative reconciliation should begin with cash flows from operating activities derived from a forecast prepared in accordance with CICA Handbook section 4250 - Future-Oriented Financial Information (S.4250 forecast).
+These forward-looking adjustments should be integrated into the S.4250 forecast, and the S.4250 forecast should be included in the prospectus.

-FOFI may not be necessary if the adjusting items are derived from historical amounts and the adjusting items can be adequately explained by alternative disclosures.
+A S.4250 forecast may not be necessary if the adjusting items are derived from historical amounts and the adjusting items can be adequately explained by alternative disclosures.
 Alternative disclosures may include:

 - (i) historical financial statements that support the adjustments.
 In some cases, a recent acquisition may not be considered significant under the significant acquisition tests set out in OSC Rule 41-501 General Prospectus Requirements (Rule 41-501) (or its successor) or the equivalent rule in the applicable jurisdiction for purposes of providing financial statements of the acquired entity.
 However, the acquisition's anticipated impact on distributable cash may be material.
-In these cases, income trusts may choose to provide financial statements of the acquired entity in the prospectus in addition to those required by Rule 41-501, and, when appropriate, include financial information from the acquired entity's financial statements in the issuer's pro forma financial statements; or - (ii) other historical financial information that supports the calculation of the adjustments.
+In these cases, income trusts may choose to provide financial statements of the acquired entity in the prospectus in addition to those required by Rule 41-501, and, when appropriate, to incorporate these financial statements into pro forma financial statements of the issuer; or - (ii) other historical financial information that supports the calculation of the adjustments.